tlinkowski/UniJ/docs/Q-and-A.md

     -   *you* follow [Basic Implementation Usage: Bundles](USAGE.md#basic-implementation-usage-bundles)
     -   you inform *your users* they *may* follow [Usage for End Users](USAGE.md#implementation-usage-for-end-users)

-In any case, *your users* may need to add certain [external dependencies](USAGE.md#external-dependencies-for-end-users).
+In both cases, *your users* may need to add certain [external dependencies](USAGE.md#external-dependencies-for-end-users).

 ## Custom Service Provider Q&A